 - Talk to his doctor about getting a flu shot each year.

 - A one-time pneumonia shot after age 65 is also a good idea.

 - Cranberry juice or capsules may help protect against urinary tract infections.

 - Watch for sudden changes in symptoms or behaviors, or a fever.
 These can point to an infection.

 People with Alzheimer's may feel sleepy during the day but have trouble sleeping through the night.
-Here's how you can help improve your loved one's ability to rest:
+But you can help improve your loved one's ability to rest:

 Stick to a schedule.
-Keep them on a regular schedule for bedtime, waking up, and meals.
+Keep him on a regular schedule for bedtime, waking up, and meals.